dbt

 • Tables may be missing primary keys

-…hence the need for transformation!
-During the actual transformation process, data from your data sources is usually:
+Hence the need for transformation!
+During the actual transformation process, data from your data sources is either:

 • Lightly transformed: Fields are cast correctly, timestamp fields’ timezones are made uniform, tables and fields are renamed appropriately, and more.
-In dbt, this usually happens in staging models used to create clean, uniform slates for your data.
+In dbt, you can perform this work in staging models to create clean, uniform slates for your data.

-• Heavily transformed: Business logic is added, appropriate materializations are established, data is joined together, aggregates and metrics are created, etc. In dbt, this usually happens in intermediate and mart models, creating the tables that are ultimately exposed to end business users and business intelligence (BI) tools.
+• Heavily transformed: Business logic is added, appropriate materializations are established, data is joined together, aggregates and metrics are created, etc. In dbt, you can perform this work in intermediate and mart models, creating the tables that are ultimately exposed to end business users and business intelligence (BI) tools.

-Common ways to transform your data include leveraging modern technologies such as dbt to write modular and version-controlled transformations using SQL and Python.
-Other solutions include writing custom SQL and Python scripts that are automated by some type of scheduler or utilizing stored procedures.
+Common ways to transform your data include leveraging technologies such as dbt to write modular and version-controlled transformations using SQL and Python.
+Other solutions include writing custom SQL and Python scripts automated by a scheduler or utilizing stored procedures.

 Step 4: Data testing

-Your data is modeled now and feels generally right, but how are you confirming the quality of the data that is transformed?
-How are you ensuring that the key metrics and data you’re exposing to downstream users are trustworthy and reliable?
+Your data is modeled now and feels generally right.
+But how are you confirming the quality of the transformed data?
+How do you ensure that the key metrics and data you expose to downstream users are trustworthy and reliable?

-At this stage, data testing that meets your organization’s standards should be conducted.
+At this stage, you should conduct data testing that meets your organization’s standards.
 This may look like:

 • Testing primary key for uniqueness and non-nullness